CalvinTran7/Instant/README.md

 # Installation

-CLone the Repository and run the following in your terminal:
+Clone the repository and run the following in your terminal:
 ```bash
 npm i
 ```